Fort Cépérou

-Fort Cépérou was a fort that protected the city of Cayenne, French Guiana.
+Fort Cépérou (/fr/) was a fort that protected the city of Cayenne, French Guiana.
 It is named after Cépérou, a celebrated indigenous chief who ceded the land.

 The original wooden fort was built on a hill looking over the mouth of the Cayenne River in 1643.
 Over the years that followed the French temporarily lost the site to the Dutch, English and Portuguese.
 The fort was torn down and rebuilt several times.

 Between 1689 and 1693 the whole town of Cayenne, including the fort, was surrounded by a classic line of fortifications by Vauban.

-The town was occupied by the Portuguese during the Napoleonic wars between 1809 and 1817 and Vauban's fortifications were destroyed, as were the bastions of the fort.
+The town was occupied by the Portuguese between 1809 and 1817 and Vauban's fortifications were destroyed, as were the bastions of the fort.

 Little remains of the fort today.

 Location

 The remains of Fort Cépérou are at the western edge of the present city of Cayenne, French Guiana.

 A map from 1769 shows the fort and town in the north west of the Island of Cayenne, which lies on the Atlantic coast of Guiana between the mouths of the Cayenne and Mahury rivers, with a channel connecting the two rivers and separating the island from the coast.

 The fort is located on Mont Cépérou, with a panoramic view over the land, the sea and the entrance to the Cayenne River.

 The fort was first named Fort Cépérou, then Fort Saint Michel and then Fort Saint Louis before returning to its original name.

 The town of Cayenne grew around the protective walls of the fort.